241st Fighter-Bomber Squadron: War in Croatia

 The squadron took part in the fighting in 1991, at the beginning of October, due to the distance of the Skopski Petrovec Air Base from the war zone, most of the personnel and equipment of the 241st Fighter-Bomber Aviation Squadron moved to the Dubrava Air Base near Tuzla.
 They stayed there for two months, during which time they made 127 combat flights with 80 flying hours, mostly over Posavina and eastern Slavonia.
 One plane was severely damaged by the light portable missile system Strela-2M on November 15, but the pilot managed to land at Dubrava Air Base.
 In February 1992, the unit was transferred to Lađevci Air Base as a part of agreement of withdrawal of Yugoslav forces from Croatia and Bosnia-Herzegovina.

 Kosovo War

 During the Kosovo War, the fighter-bomber aviation of the Serbia and Montenegro Air Force and Air Defense carried out 31 flights with G-4 Super Galeb and J-22 Orao aircraft with 18 flying hours: 25 flights were combat (19 with fire action) with 15.25 flying hours, 6 overflights were performed.
 Out of that, the 241st Fighter-Bomber Aviation Squadron performed 10 flights with all 10 fire actions (according to some unofficial information, 13 flights, all with fire action bombs).

-On March 25, 1999, the commander of unit, major Života Đurić was shoot down and killed by ground fire after successfully carrying out the task of destroying Kosovo Liberation Army base near Glogovac. Đurić was posthumously awarded the rank of lieutenant colonel.
+On March 25, 1999, the commander of unit, major Života Đurić was shot down and killed by ground fire after successfully carrying out the task of destroying Kosovo Liberation Army base near Glogovac. Đurić was posthumously awarded the rank of lieutenant colonel.